-- People's ability to communicate was recorded in their care plans, to help ensure their communication needs were met. - Communication plans included if materials such as pictorial exchange cards should be used and how staff should communicate with people when feeling anxious.
-We observed staff communicated with people well and people responded to staff well. - The provider used various methods to meet people's communication needs, depending on the particular needs of each individual.
-Staff understood people's communication needs and had been trained in communication.
+• People's ability to communicate was recorded in their care plans, to help ensure their communication needs were met.

+- Communication plans included information on people's first language, communication ability and how to communicate with people. - The provider used various methods to meet people's communication needs, depending on the particular needs of each individual.
+Staff understood people's communication needs and we observed staff communicated well with people.